zebra-acrobatic/rocky9-sql-bulld-and-test/README.md

 # Working and logging from an SQL server
-Basic setup and testing of SQL server in Rocky 9
+This is a basic learning tutorial for SQL, Splunk and a simulated attack.
+It will involve basic setup and testing of SQL server in Rocky 9 and observing Splunk dashboards during a basic penetration tests using Kali Linux.

 ## Requirements:
 1. Windows host (presumed Win 11).